Rate Buydown: What It Is and When to Use It

 2-1 Buydown

 While the 1-0 buydown is a common choice, another popular option in mortgage financing is the 2-1 buydown.
 This arrangement involves reducing the interest rate by 2% in the first year, and then by 1% in the second year.
 Consequently, borrowers enjoy substantial initial savings.
-However, by the third year, the rate reverts to the original, fully-indexed rate.
+However, by the third year, the rate reverts to the original, fully indexed rate.
 This type of buydown is ideal for those expecting increased earnings over time.
-Nevertheless, it’s important to evaluate personal financial situations and projections thoroughly, since the full interest rate applies from the third year onward, potentially impacting affordability.
+Nevertheless, it’s important to evaluate personal financial situations and projections thoroughly since the full interest rate applies from the fourth year onward, potentially impacting affordability.

 3-2-1 Buydown